Have questions about formula?

 Can I keep breastfeeding?

-Below are some links to documents which will provide you with more information.
-These articles show you how you can minimise the risks to your baby when you sterilise equipment and prepare and give formula.
+Below are some links to more information.
+These articles show you how you can reduce the risks to your baby when you sterilise equipment and prepare and give formula.

 - How to prepare formula for bottle-feeding at home (World Health Organization)